CAHPS Health Information Technology Item Set

 The remaining questions in the item set cannot be rolled up into composite measures.

-The result of this work—the CAHPS Health Information Technology Item Set—was originally released in the summer of 2011.
+The item set was originally released in the summer of 2011.
 An updated item set for the 3.0 version of the Clinician & Group Survey was released in the summer of 2017.
 Learn more about the development of the Health Information Technology Item Set.